 Moreover, how ideas come into being is a complex process in itself.
 Given that Live Art is grounded in ideas and imagining different ways of approaching art and audiences, supporting the development of new ideas is not only intrinsic to, but is also the driving force of the Live Art sector.

 The One To One bursaries provide an opportunity to actively contribute to artists’ development by introducing new ways of responding to individual artists and their diverse needs and unpicking and influencing the forces that impact on their practice.

-The guidelines and framework for the One To One bursaries have been devised in response to the findings of the four years of the scheme and an artists’ focus group which was jointly organised by the Live Art Development Agency and Artsadmin in June 2003.
+The guidelines and framework for the One To One bursaries have been devised in response to an artists’ focus group held in May 2004 and an appraisal of the first five years of the scheme conducted for the Agency by Salette Gresette.

-Culturally diverse artists and artists who identify themselves as disabled are particularly encouraged to apply.
+Artists from culturally diverse backgrounds and artists who identify themselves as disabled are particularly encouraged to apply.
 We also encourage applications from artists engaging with unusual or challenging forms and concepts in their practice, and artists exploring different ways to address complexity and/or engage with ‘an audience’.

 The programme of work should be completed within 12 months of receipt of the bursary, apart from in exceptional circumstances.

 The nature of the One To One bursaries is open and will be tailored around the aspirations and needs of each participating artist.
 Some artists, for example, may wish to ‘buy’ space, expertise or access to training and resources to hone and/or develop particular skills and interests.
 Others may wish to undertake specialised research or take time to think, write or imagine different ways of working.
 Some artists may wish to find mentors, engage in critical discourses around their practice or undertake attachments.
 Others may choose to revisit projects and ideas prematurely abandoned for any number of reasons.
 Small capital purchases will be considered in exceptional circumstances as part of the use of the bursary.